Citi poaches Deutsche's Murphy in Asia prime broking push

 | HONG KONG

-Murphy, a prime broking industry veteran, was Deutsche Bank's (DBKGn.DE) Asia prime finance unit co-head.
+Murphy, a prime broking industry veteran, was Deutsche Bank's Asia prime finance unit co-head.

-Citigroup (C.N) spokesman Godwin Chellam confirmed the contents of the memo to Reuters.
+Citigroup spokesman Godwin Chellam confirmed the contents of the memo to Reuters.

 Murphy will report to London-based Nick Roe, Citigroup's global head of prime finance and futures, and regionally to Singapore-based Rodrigo Zorrilla, head of markets in Asia-Pacific.